neogeny/TatSu/README.rst

 Compiled grammars are cached for efficiency.

--   Compiles the grammar to the `Python`_ sourcecode that implements the parser.
+This ompiles the grammar to the `Python`_ sourcecode that implements the parser.

 .. code-block:: python